 About Kim Martin

-Meanwhile lets just say that we are proud Kim Martin contributed a whooping 3 entries.
+But we are proud to say that Kim Martin contributed 3 entries already.

 The Health Communication Capacity Collaborative (HC3) is supporting the printing and distribution in Liberian schools of a comic book featuring a fictional soccer star that survived Ebola.
 Plans call for distributing 3,500 copies in schools along with a teacher guide, as well as selling it commercially.
 Developed by a team of graphic artists and storytellers […]

 The Health Communication Capacity Collaborative (HC3) on Wednesday launched the Ebola Communication Network (ECN), an online collection of Ebola resources, materials and tools from and for the global health community.
 As global health experts continue to grapple with the rapid spread of the Ebola virus in West Africa, HC3’s funding agency, the U.S. Agency for […]

 This website is made possible by the generous support of the American people through the United States Agency for International Development (USAID) under the Health Communication Capacity Collaborative (HC3) Cooperative Agreement #AID-OAA-A-12-00058.
 On-going support is provided by Breakthrough ACTION with support from USAID's Bureau for Global Health, under Cooperative Agreement #AID-OAA-A-17-00017.
 Breakthrough ACTION is based at Johns Hopkins Center for Communication Programs (CCP).
 The contents of this website are the sole responsibility of Breakthrough ACTION and do not necessarily reflect the views of USAID, the United States Government, or Johns Hopkins University.